vippsas/vipps-developers/newsletters/2020-11-newsletter.md

 This newsletter was sent in November 2020.

-# Vipps Hurtigkasse improvements
+# Vipps Hurtigkasse improvements 💸

-It will be easier to select the right address and shipping method, and the backend is based on the same Userinfo functionality used by the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and the
+From December it will be easier to select the right address and shipping method, and the backend is based on the same Userinfo functionality used by the [Vipps eCom API v2](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo) and the